fopina/tgbot-pushitbot/index.md

 ---
 layout: index
+title: PushItBot
+tagline: A bot to help you integrate your website and scripts with Telegram
 ---

 PushItBot allows you to easily get notifications from your website or scripts on your Telegram window.